 Note: Cards aren’t available on videos set as made for kids.
 If you previously added a card, but your video’s audience is now set as made for kids, viewers won’t see the card.

-- In the "Associated website" section, enter your website's URL.
+- In the "Associated website" section, enter your website's URL and click Add.
 It will show as "pending," unless you've verified the site before.

-- You'll be redirected to Google's Search Console.
+- If you select verify, you'll be redirected to Google's Search Console.
 Sign in with the same Google Account information that you use for your YouTube channel.
 (If you're not sure what account to use, you can check your account details on YouTube.)

 - Follow the instructions to add a site to Search Console.
 You may be asked to choose a verification method.